nasa/ziggy/doc/user-manual/data-receipt-execution.md

 ### Generating Manifests

 Ziggy also comes with a utility to generate manifests from the contents of a directory.
-Use `runjava generate-manifest`.
+Use `ziggy generate-manifest`.
 This utility takes 3 command-line arguments:

 1. Manifest name, required.
 2. Dataset ID, required.